Table of Contents

 A meal on the shoulders of giants

-The book that explained to me that there might be a problem with wheat after it didn’t seem logical to me that only some people are sensitive to gluten is “Wheat Stomach” by Doctor William David, I listened to it on audible and it is also in Hebrew.
+The book that explained to me that there might be a problem with wheat after it didn’t seem logical to me that only some people are sensitive to gluten is “Wheat Stomach” by Doctor William David, I listened to it on audible and it is also available in Hebrew.

 It was crazy surprising but when I researched the toxins I found out he was right, when I took plants off my menu the annoying little stomach aches I had completely disappeared.
 Poof they are gone.
 Then there was an amazing combination of science, with logic and a personal experiment on myself, there is cracking in a free diet.
 After that I came across a lecture by a really smart doctor from Australia, Paul Mason, who like me goes with what is right and not with the current, he explains in a scientific way what effects plant toxins do to our body.
-His way is different from mine because it is based only on science without much logic and evolution, I combine everything even though I am weak in biological science but I do know how to recognize wise men like Paul, who excelled at a eucharistic university in Australia, and yes, these things are important and say a lot.
+His way is different from mine because it is based only on science without much logic and evolution, I combine everything even though I am weak in biological science, but I do know how to recognize wise men like Paul, who excelled at a eucharistic university in Australia, and yes, these things are important and say a lot.

-In every book I’ve read, a lecture from the Internet, hearing is usually 70% true and 30% false, it requires a serious diagnosis to take from each book what is true, and that’s how I put together Free Nutrition.
+In every book I’ve read, a lecture from the Internet, usually 70% true and 30% false, it requires a serious diagnosis to take from each book what is true, and that’s how I put together Free Nutrition.

 Nice check for food